ReneTode/My-AppDaemon/AppDaemon_for_Beginner/Part_3(finding_out_what_you_did_wrong).md

 Untill a short while ago I had Appdaemon running on my PC and I always had an Commandprompt window open with Appdaemon running.
 Now it is running on my raspberry pi, but absolutely not as daemon.
 And thats because I want to see the output from Appdaemon directly.

-So I have my settings in the cfg file like this:
+So I have my settings in the appdaemon.yaml file like this:
 ```
-logfile = STDOUT
+  logfile: STDOUT
-errorfile = /home/pi/.homeassistant/error.log
+  errorfile: /home/pi/.homeassistant/error.log
 ```

 That gets my log entries to the screen and my errors to the file.
 If nothing goes wrong, the errorlog stays empty.